Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"Boston Tea Party".</h2 head><h3 quote align='center'>"On this day in 1773, in what is known as the Boston Tea Party, American colonists disguised as Mohawk Indians threw 342 chests of tea belonging to the British East India Company into Boston Harbor to protest a tax on tea.".</h3 quote></h3 OTD
+<h3 OTD<h2 head>"Flight of the Wright brothers".</h2 head><h3 quote align='center'>"On this day in 1903 near Kitty Hawk, North Carolina, brothers Orville and Wilbur Wright made the first successful sustained flights in an airplane\u2014Orville first, gliding 120 feet (36.6 metres) through the air in 12 seconds.".</h3 quote></h3 OTD